Nick Cave: Legacy and influence

 In 2010, Cave was ranked the 19th greatest living lyricist in NME.
-Flea called him the greatest living songwriter in 2011.
-Rob O'Connor of Yahoo!
-Music listed him as the 23rd best lyricist in rock history.
+Flea of the Red Hot Chili Peppers called him the greatest living songwriter in 2011.
+Rob O'Connor of Yahoo Music listed him as the 23rd best lyricist in rock history.
 The Art of Nick Cave: New Critical Essays was edited by academic John H. Baker and published in 2013.
-In an essay on the album The Boatman's Call, Peter Billingham praised Cave's love songs as characterised by a "deep, poetic, melancholic introspection."
+In an essay on the studio album The Boatman's Call (1997), Peter Billingham praised Cave's love songs as characterised by a "deep, poetic, melancholic introspection".
 Carl Lavery, another academic featured in the collection, argued that there was a "burgeoning field of Cave studies".
 Dan Rose argued that Cave "is a master of the disturbing narrative and chronicler of the extreme, though he is also certainly capable of a subtle romantic vision.
 He does much to the listener who enters his world."

-Songs written about Cave include "Just a King in Mirrors" (1983) by The Go-Betweens, "Sick Man" (1984) by Foetus, and "Bill Bailey" (1987) by The Gun Club.
+Songs written about Cave include "Just a King in Mirrors" (1983) by the Go-Betweens, "Sick Man" (1984) by Foetus, and "Bill Bailey" (1987) by the Gun Club.

-A number of prominent noise rock vocalists have cited Cave's Birthday Party-era work as their primary influence, including The U-Men's John Bigley, and David Yow, frontman of Scratch Acid and The Jesus Lizard.
+A number of prominent noise rock vocalists have cited Cave's Birthday Party-era work as their primary influence, including the U-Men's John Bigley, and David Yow, frontman of Scratch Acid and the Jesus Lizard.
 Yow stated: "For a long time, particularly with Scratch Acid, I was so taken with the Birthday Party that I would deny it", and that "it sounded like I was trying to be Birthday Party Nick Cave—which I was."
-Often compared to Cave in his vocal delivery, Alexis Marshall of Daughters said that he admires the personality and energy within Cave's voice, and that his early albums "exposed [him] to lyrical content as literature".
+Often compared to Cave in his vocal delivery, Alexis Marshall of Daughters said that he admires the personality and energy within Cave's voice, and that his early studio albums "exposed [him] to lyrical content as literature".

+Due to his contributions to the world of culture and art, Nick Cave was awarded the insignia of Knight of the Order of Arts and Letters of France in 2025.